PhilipQuirke/SkyCombAnalystHelp/FlightLogs.md

 The page summarises the information created by some drone models during flights and saved to their "flight log".

 **Disclaimer**: This page is based on examples seen.
-Possibly the drone mentioned have additional capabilitiess
+Possibly the drone mentioned have additional capabilities that need to be enabled.

 ## DJI Mavic 3t